optibrium/cerella_terraform/README.md

 A central EKS cluster is created with an Auto-scaling worker node pool.

 An ALB with an ACM wildcard SSL certificate, validated using the pre-created Route53 zone, is used to balance HTTPS ingress into the cluster.

-An Aurora RDS database is used to store configuration data for the platform.

 An IAM role granting the worker nodes access to the datasource S3 bucket.